-Note 11.
+Note 12.
 Conditional Grants

-As of December 31, 2023, TechnoServe has \$307,529,750 of revenue to be earned on various conditional grants from various sources, including the U.S. government, other governments and public institutions, corporations and foundations.
-This amount is not recognized in the accompanying consolidated financial statements, as such revenue is recognized over the multi-year period of each respective grant agreement, conditional upon management of TechnoServe complying with grant requirements.
+As of December 31, 2024, TechnoServe has \$307,307,346 of revenue to be earned on various conditional grants from various sources, including \$150,761,602 from the U.S. government.
+This amount is not recognized in the accompanying consolidated financial statements, as such revenue is recognized over the multiyear period of each respective grant agreement, conditional upon management of TechnoServe complying with grant requirements.

-TechnoServe has made conditional promises (conditional grants) to implementing partners of \$17,546,569 as of December 31, 2023.
+TechnoServe has made conditional promises (conditional grants) to implementing partners of \$26,142,497 as of December 31, 2024.
 Future payments are contingent upon the implementing partners carrying out certain activities (meeting donor-imposed barriers) stipulated by the grant or contract.